mozilla/ActiveData-ETL/docs/CodeCoverage TUID.md

 ## Proposal

-Instead of recording coverage by (revision, file, line) triple we record coverage by TUID (temporally unique id) that replaces it, with the additional requirement that the *TUID is invariant even when code is changed*:
+Instead of recording coverage by (revision, file, line) triple we record coverage by TUID (temporally unique id) that replaces it, with the additional requirement that the *TUID is invariant when lines are moved*:

 * If a new line is added, a new TUID is assigned.
 * If a line is removed, the TUID is retired.